 Tip: Place the .dmignore files under source control.

 When you perform a source control activity, such as synchronizing a project, the integration runs the ignore checks based on the selection context.
 The following rules apply to the checks:

-If a resource is under control, it will never be ignored.
+If a resource is under control, it is never ignored.

-If a resource is linked, it will be ignored.
+If a resource is linked, it is ignored.